Leonard Lopate

-Leonard Lopate (born September 23, 1940) is an American radio personality.
-He is the host of the radio talk show Leonard Lopate at Large, broadcast on WBAI, and the former host of the public radio talk show The Leonard Lopate Show, broadcast on WNYC.
+Leonard Lopate (September 23, 1940 – August 5, 2025) was an American radio personality.
+He was the host of the radio talk show Leonard Lopate at Large, broadcast on WBAI, and the onetime host of the public radio talk show The Leonard Lopate Show, broadcast on WNYC.
 He first broadcast on WKCR, the college radio station of Columbia University, and then later on WBAI, before moving to WNYC.

+Early life and education

+Lopate was born in Queens, New York City, on September 23, 1940, to Jewish parents, Fran Berlow, who was from a middle-class immigrant family in Boston, and Albert Lopate, whose mother tongue was Yiddish and who was an aspiring writer.
+His parents ran a candy store together and had a tumultuous marriage, and he was raised in relative poverty in tenements in Williamsburg.
+As a teenager, he joined the local Orthodox Jewish choir.
+He graduated from Eastern District High School.

+He studied at the Pratt Institute in Brooklyn and at an art school in London.
+In 1967, he graduated with a Bachelor of Arts degree from Brooklyn College.
+He then undertook postgraduate work at Hunter College, where he trained as a painter (he studied with Ad Reinhardt and Mark Rothko), and worked in advertising for fifteen years.

 Career

-Lopate came to radio relatively late in life.
-Born in Brooklyn and raised in Williamsburg, he attended Brooklyn College and later Hunter College, where he trained as a painter (he studied with Ad Reinhardt and Mark Rothko), and worked in advertising for fifteen years.
-He was given the chance to host his first talk show on WBAI in 1977; what began as a whim became his life's work.

-Lopate's longest-running program on WBAI was Round Midnight, a weekly late-night show, which featured interviews and free-form discussion on a variety of topics with listeners who called in to the station.
-The show ran through the mid-1980s, ending when Lopate moved to WNYC-FM to host a midday talk show with radio veteran Pegeen Fitzgerald, which subsequently evolved into The Leonard Lopate Show.
+In the 1970s, Lopate worked in the advertising departments of a number of New York department stores and also worked marketing country records.
+During this time, he became the host of a jazz show on WKCR, the radio station of Columbia University.
+In 1977, he moved to WBAI.
+For eight years, he hosted a program on gospel music and later hosted a weekly late-night talk show called Round Midnight.
+The show ran through the mid-1980s, ending when Lopate moved to WNYC-FM in 1985 to host a midday talk show with radio veteran Pegeen Fitzgerald, which subsequently evolved into The Leonard Lopate Show.

-Lopate also appears regularly at the 92nd Street Y, where he interviews celebrities and moderates his ongoing panel series "Comparing Notes".
-He has appeared in a similar capacity at the Brooklyn Academy of Music, Queens College, Brooklyn College, the New York Public Library, the Brooklyn Public Library, the Alliance Française, and The New School.
-He has also created a series of discussions on literature for the writers’ organization, PEN International.
+Lopate also appeared regularly at the 92nd Street Y, where he interviewed celebrities and moderated his panel series "Comparing Notes".
+He appeared in a similar capacity at the Brooklyn Academy of Music, Queens College, Brooklyn College, the New York Public Library, the Brooklyn Public Library, the Alliance Française, and The New School.
+He also created a series of discussions on literature for the writers’ organization, PEN International.